It's the season for crisp apples and juicy blackberries, and what better way to use them than in this vegan Apple & Blackberry Crumble?

 - Spend a few minutes pressing the mixture gently through the sieve with a wooden spoon to ensure all the juice gets through.
 Set this juice aside.
 Discard the thick, seedy pulp that's left.

-- Heat the apples in a large saucepan with a lid on - on a medium-low heat - adding 1-2 tbsp of water to avoid sticking.
+- Heat the apples in a large saucepan with a lid on - on a medium-low heat - adding 1-2 tablespoon of water to avoid sticking.
 Stir frequently, until the apples have softened and disintegrate when touched with a spoon (about 25-30 minutes).

 - Remove from the heat and stir in the blackberry mixture along with the maple syrup and spices.
 Set aside.

 - Mix the ground almonds, oats, coconut sugar and spices with a spoon in a large bowl until all ingredients are combined.